 The 70 miles per hour speed limit imposed is an absolute speed limit.
 This means a motorist violates the law simply by driving one mile per hour more than the speed limit.3

-There are three common defenses if a person is accused of speeding or violating Vehicle Code 22356 VC.
+There are four common defenses if a person is accused of speeding or violating Vehicle Code 22356 VC.
 These include:

 - Showing that you were driving at an excessive speed because of an emergency.